 You can add almost any veggie to your Vegetarian Paella.
-Our favorites are red pepper, mushrooms, broccoli, cauliflower, carrots, onion, artichokes, peas, zucchinis, spinach, asparagus, or aubergine.
+Our favorites are red pepper, mushrooms, broccoli, cauliflower, carrots, onion, artichokes, peas, zucchini, spinach, asparagus, or aubergine.

-Get plenty of veggie for your paella.
+Get plenty of veggies for your paella.
 The more the merrier.

 Paella is the perfect main dish for a weekend day.
-You can of course make Paella during a weekday but it takes a bit of time to prepare and it's a meal that you want to enjoy without being in a rush.
+You can, of course, make Paella on a weekday but it takes a bit of time to prepare and it's a meal that you want to enjoy without being in a rush.

-Once your veggie paella is cooked, you can add roasted peppers on the top and slices of lemons for a nice presentation.
-As well, many families prepare a little dressing made of chopped parsley and garlic, called Picadillo to add on the top, or an alioli (Spanish garlic mayo) to serve with your paella.
-You can find a recipe for alioli here by Spanish Sabores.
+Once your veggie paella is cooked, you can add roasted peppers on top and slices of lemons for a nice presentation.
+As well, many families prepare a little dressing made of chopped parsley and garlic, called Picadillo to add on the top, or an aioli (Spanish garlic mayo) to serve with your paella.
+You can find a recipe for aioli here by Spanish Sabores.